bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 lies a long history of debates amongst theologians, and this topic is no different.

 From a historical perspective, the fundamental question to be asked is: "Did the early church practice this thing?"
-It's important to note that this article does not presuppose the authority of example; that issue will be examined further in this study.
+It's important to note that we will not presuppose the authority of example; that issue will be examined further in this study.

 The simple answer to the question of whether the early church used instrumental music is no. A straightforward piece of evidence for this historical fact is that acapella translates literally to "in the style of the chapel."
-Additionally, examining the historic writings of the "church fathers" (2nd century Christian writers) reveals that they did not unanimously agree on every issue.
-While their writings are not inspired, from a historical viewpoint, we can ascertain exactly what they practiced.
+Additionally, examining the historic writings of the "church fathers" (2nd century Christian writers) reveals that they certainly had no such practice.
+While their writings are not inspired, they do give us insight on how they understood the text.

 Although the church fathers did not agree on all issues, those who wrote about the use of instrumental music unanimously condemned it as something that should not be practiced.
 This